Characters: Classical Mythology Mortals And Demigods

 - Would Hurt a Child: In one version, he sacrifices a baby on Zeus/Jupiter's altar to see how his guest will react.

 - 0% Approval Rating: Hated by his people; this is one of the reasons why he sets out to prove to them that Jupiter is not really paying them a visit.

-One of Tartarus' most infamous residents, Tantalus was a Greek king and a favoured host of Zeus'.
+One of Tartarus' most infamous residents, Tantalus was a Greek king and a favored host of Zeus'.
 In order to prove that Zeus was not all powerful via tricking him, Tantalus murdered his son Pelops, cooked him in a stew, and served him at a banquet with Zeus in attendance.
 Enraged, Zeus resurrected Pelops, and condemned Tantalus to eternity in Tartarus.

 - Arson, Murder, and Jaywalking: Odd example.
 What so outraged the gods about Tantalus, in addition to the obvious "murdering your son" thing, was his horrible treatment of his guests.
 This is actually a bigger deal than it sounds, as at the time, guest right was one of the most sacred facets of Greek culture.
 Now it just seems silly.

 - Even Evil Has Standards: Set out to prove the Greek gods were idiots.
 Instead he proved that even Jerkass Gods have standards, and got himself thrown in an Ironic Hell to boot.

 - Fatal Flaw: His ego.
 This is standard for mythical villains and heroes of course.

 - I Ate What?: Does this to the Greek gods; Demeter falls for it, but only because she was distraught over the missing Persephone.